fenago/Grokking-Deep-Learning/Lab_9.md

 Recurrent neural networks predict over arbitrary-length sequences.

-In this chapter, you learned how to create vector representations for arbitrary-length sequences.
+In this lab, you learned how to create vector representations for arbitrary-length sequences.
 The last exercise trained a linear recurrent neural network to predict the next term given a previous phrase of terms.
 To do this, it needed to learn how to create embeddings that accurately represented variable-length strings of terms into a fixed-size